Publishing Ethics Statement - African Journal of Business and Economic Research (AJBER)

 • A personal interest in the suppression of the outcome of the review process.

-iii) If a conflict of interest is suspected, this should be reported to the editor or the publisher.
+If a conflict of interest is suspected, this should be reported to the editor or the publisher.
 Any concerns regarding an editor should be raised with the journal publisher.
-Adonis & Abbey Publishers will follow the flowcharts recommended by COPE in cases of a suspected conflict of interest.
+The publisher will follow the flowcharts recommended by COPE in cases of a suspected conflict of interest.

 The following complaints procedure outlines the process for addressing grievances by authors whose articles are rejected for publication, or who have concerns about the way their inquiry was handled or the way their paper was reviewed:

-3. The grievance will be acknowledged within 5 working days of receipt, investigated and aimed to be resolved within 30 days.
+•The grievance will be acknowledged within 2 working days of receipt, investigated and aimed to be resolved within 14 days.

-4. The decision will be in writing and will be final.
+•The decision of the editor or journal publisher on the issue will be in writing and will be final.